Welcome to Kittery, York, the Berwicks & Ogunquit

 Welcome to Maine!
 There’s no better place to start your adventure than off Exit 7.
 With beaches, lighthouses, scenic trails, historic summer theaters, art galleries and plenty of delightful places to stay and eat, the communities of York, Ogunquit, Kittery and the Berwicks are popular vacation spots.

 1. York Beaches

-With miles of sandy beaches, the Yorks—York Village, York Harbor and York Beach—are just the place to catch some sun and surf.
-Long Sands Beach, along Route 1, is more than a mile long, with Cape Neddick Light views, umbrella rentals and designated surfing areas.
-Short Sands Beach, though unsurprisingly a shorter beach, is surrounded by summer-day attractions, like the Fun-O-Rama arcade, The Goldenrod (taffy!) and York’s Animal Kingdom, an amusement park and zoo.
+With miles of sandy beaches, the Yorks—York Village, York Harbor and York Beach—are popular places to find some sun and surf.
+Long Sands Beach, along U.S. Route 1, is more than a mile long, with views of Cape Neddick Light, umbrella rentals and designated surfing areas.
+Short Sands Beach, though unsurprisingly a shorter beach, is surrounded by summer-day attractions, like the Fun-O-Rama arcade, a cute little village with shops and restaurants and York’s Animal Kingdom, an amusement park and zoo.

 3. The Goldenrod

 Saltwater taffy has been pulled in plain view here every summer since 1896, when the Goldenrod was the first stop for visitors who came to the beach by train.
 More than a century later, the Goldenrod at 2 Railroad Road, York, sells 8 million pieces of taffy a year, not to mention other candies, sundaes and sandwiches.
 There’s an old-fashioned penny candy counter and an ice cream soda fountain with a menu serving breakfast, lunch and dinner. (thegoldenrod.com)